leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb9.md

 ### Wi-Fi configuration for CNPEM campus wireless network

 While developing some prototypes with BeagleBone Black Wireless or BeagleBone Green Wireless, the reader may want to connect the board to CNPEM campus wireless network.
-In order to do that, create a file named "Proteu.config" at the directory "/var/lib/connman" and add the following content to it, replacing <user> and <password> by the CNPEM credentials.
+In order to do that, create a file named `Proteu.config` at the directory `/var/lib/connman` and add the following content to it, replacing `<user>` and `<password>` by the CNPEM credentials.

 ```
 [service_Proteu]